-- Khaki, navy, or plaid uniform skirt - White uniform lycra/oxford blouse, tucked in - Solid white or navy knee socks - Closed-toe dress flat, dress boot, or deck shoes.
-No athletic shoes, tennis shoes, or Ked's. - BH approved sweater, sweater vest, or navy cardigan may be worn with the uniform blouse; no outerwear during the chapel service
+- Khaki, navy, or plaid uniform skirt (available in September) - White uniform blouse (tucked in) - Solid white or navy socks - Closed-toe dress flat, dress boot, or deck shoes (no athletic shoes, tennis shoes, or Keds) - BH approved sweater, sweater vest, or navy cardigan may be worn with uniform blouse.
+No outerwear can be worn during chapel service.
+No hoodies or sweatshirts may be worn on chapel day.